e-zsche/jomox_resonator_fx_mod/README.md

 ## Programming New Effects

 Now that you have installed the third potentiometer it is time to program some new effects.
-Next to the FV-1 chip right at the PCB edge is the EEPROM itself.
+Next to the FV-1 chip right at the edge of the PCB is the EEPROM itself.
 As you saw in the FV-1 circuit diagram it is a 24LC32A EEPROM.
-Fortunately this chip is in DIP format and it's socketed so you can easily take it out for programming.
+Fortunately this chip is in DIP format and is socketed so you can easily take it out for programming.

 Now comes the part where you need some kind of software to get programs in a format that the FV-1 chips understands.
 Spinsemi provides a software environment.
-However I do not know where to get the official software.
-Thanks to <a href="https://github.com/ndf-zz/">ndf-zz</a>
-there is a way to assemble FV-1 programs into byte code.
+This however costs some money.
+If you want to save yourself some bucks there is an open source solution thanks to <a href="https://github.com/ndf-zz/">ndf-zz</a>.
+Check out the project here:

-Check out the project here: <a href="https://github.com/ndf-zz/asfv1">FV-1 Assembler</a>
+- <a href="https://github.com/ndf-zz/asfv1">FV-1 Assembler</a>

 To run this on your PC you need to have the Python interpreter installed.
-Please refer to to the project README on how to get this running.
+Please refer to to the FV-1 assembler project README on how to get this running.

 With this you are now able to get the binary that needs to be put into the 24LC32A EEPROM.
 Getting the bytes on the EEPROM is done over I2C.
 You need some kind of device that enables